analyticascent/confounder/README.md

 # Confounder
 A project for identifying confounding and aggregation errors made in articles, studies, and blog posts.
-This is a demo on what unstructured data analysis can do to validate quantitative research on a massive scale.
-The goal is to code/train classifiers to infer whether the following was done in any given study:
+This is a demo on what unstructured data analysis can do to validate quantitative research on a massive scale. **The goal is to code/train classifiers to infer whether the following was done in any given study:**

 ![Research Methodology Criteria](https://raw.githubusercontent.com/analyticascent/confounder/master/Research%20Methodology.png)

-The inspiration for this project stems largely from an article on scientific and statistical methodology: [**Science Isn't Broken**](http://fivethirtyeight.com/features/science-isnt-broken/)
+Project inspiration stems largely from an article on scientific and statistical methodology: [**Science Isn't Broken**](http://fivethirtyeight.com/features/science-isnt-broken/)

-[**Confounder:**](https://en.wikipedia.org/wiki/Confounding) This could be described as being an additional variable that may distort the true causal relationship between a dependent and independent variable.
-Confounders present a major problem for studies that are supposed to control for variables that may distort cause and effect relationships.
-Accurate studies require that as many confounders are accounted for.
+[Confounders](https://en.wikipedia.org/wiki/Confounding) could be described as being additional variables that may distort the true causal relationship between a dependent and independent variable.
+Accurate studies require that as many confounders are accounted for, otherwise the claim that "X causes y" could be false.
+Many things must be taking into account before causality can be inferred:

 ![Variables](https://significantlystatistical.files.wordpress.com/2014/12/slide-31.png "Variable Types")

-Conceptually this project follows the following procedural steps for any given topic of research:
+*Conceptually* this project follows the following procedural steps for any given topic of research:

 * List all potential confounders that should have been controlled for in a study or article making a causal claim
 * Determine what keywords or raw text patterns are associated with accounting for those confounders (or failing to)